MahimKatha02/MahimKatha02/README.md

 </a>
 </div>

-👤 About Me
+About

-🎓 BSc in Computer Science & Engineering (Data Science) — East West University 🧠 Hands-on experience in Machine Learning, Deep Learning & Computer Vision 🔬 Completed 5 AI/ML research projects and 3 certifications, with 4 more in progress 💼 Founder of Purple Daze, a self-funded e-commerce business (2.7+ years) — brings entrepreneurial drive, leadership, and operational know-how to every project
+BSc graduate in Computer Science & Engineering (Data Science) from East West University, with hands-on experience in machine learning, deep learning, and computer vision.
+Completed five AI/ML research projects and three certifications, with four more in progress.

-🌱 Currently deepening my skills in networking, full-stack development, and applied AI 🎯 Looking for postgraduate or professional opportunities in Artificial Intelligence & Data Science
+Prior to this, founded and ran Purple Daze, a self-funded e-commerce business, for 2.7 years — managing operations, finances, and a small team.
+Currently seeking postgraduate or professional opportunities in Artificial Intelligence and Data Science.

-🛠️ Tech Stack
+Technical Skills

-Programming & ML
+Programming & Machine Learning

 Show Image
 Show Image